-OmniHuman-1 is a human video generation model that can generate a lip sync video from a single image and an audio clip.
+Lip sync is notoriously tricky to get right with AI because we naturally talk with body movement.
+OmniHuman-1 is a human video generation model that can generate lip sync videos from a single image and an audio clip.
 The motion is highly realistic and matches the voice.

 OmniHuman-1 is currently only available through an online service.
 In this tutorial, I will show you how to access the service and generate a free lip sync video.